latentai/example-applications/detectors/cpp_inference/README.md

     └── results.json
 ```

 The bash script handles the running of the three supported precisions.
-This is donbe automatically if you set the MODEL_PATH:
+This is done automatically if you set the MODEL_PATH:
 ```bash
 MODEL_PATH=<path_to_model_name>
 ```
 Or you can set the path to model compiled for FP32 or INT8 only.

-### 3. Run for three precisions using the inference_commands.bash script
+### 3. Run for Three Precisions Using the inference_commands.bash Ccript
 run  ``` bash inference_commands.bash --model_path </path/to/model> --img_path <path/of/image> --iterations <number of iterations> --model_family <model family> --conf_thres <confidence threshold> --iou_thres <iou threshold> ```
 ### 4. Example
 ``` bash